xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

     2. If you want to return only the angle of a single joint, please set the parameter servo_id
         ex: code, angle = xarm.get_servo_angle(servo_id=2)
 :param servo_id: 1-7, None(8), default is None
-:param is_radian: return radian or not, default is True
+:param is_radian: the returned value is in radians or not, default is True
 :return: tuple((code, angle list if servo_id is None or 8 else angle)), only when code is 0, the returned result is correct.
 ```